-The December values for GPS L1 are also shown for comparison.
+The January values for GPS L1 are also shown for comparison.

-Figure 5-3: Daily Vertical Accuracy Values for December for GPS L1 solution at MLG1
+Figure 5-3: Daily Vertical Accuracy Values for January for GPS L1 solution at MLG1

-It can be seen that the errors are at a similar level at the start if December but after 4th they are noticeably larger for GPS L1.
+It can be seen that the errors until 24th January are noticeably larger for GPS L1.
 This strongly suggests high residual ionospheric errors because those are removed through the dual frequency ionospheric free combination, whereas if the problem were a satellite SIS issue (e.g. poor clock) then it would affect both L1 and L1/L2 solutions.
 Whether this is due to particularly active ionospheric activity or simply poor broadcast ionospheric model parameters is unclear at this stage.
 Nevertheless, it does confirm that the apparent degraded SIS accuracy performance is due to ionosphere rather than SIS errors and so does not constitute a failure of the SIS accuracy per satellite requirement.